Lithops karasmontana

-Lithops karasmontana, the Karas Mountains living stone, is a species of flowering plant in the ice plant family Aizoaceae, native to Namibia and South Africa (the name refers to the Great Karas Mountains of Namibia).
+Lithops karasmontana, is a species of flowering plant in the ice plant family Aizoaceae, native to Namibia and South Africa (the name refers to the Great Karas Mountains of Namibia).

 Description

-It is a clump-forming succulent growing to 4 cm high and spreading indefinitely.
+It is a clump-forming succulent growing to 4 cm high and spreading.
 The almost stemless leaves appear in pairs, and resemble two grey stones with brown mottling on the flat surfaces.
 White, narrow-rayed flowers 3–4 cm in diameter, appear in autumn.

 Lithops karasmontana resists attacks from herbivorous predators by mimicking the local stone formations, in this case quartzite.
 When not in flower it is extremely difficult to detect.